kris2475/Wake-on-Energy-Sensors/README.md

 # Energy-as-a-Sensor IoT with On-Demand Wake-Up 🌱

-## 🌟 Introduction
+## 🌟 Introduction (Investor/Stakeholder Friendly)

-Swansea is building a **Net Zero future**, targeting clean air, energy-efficient buildings, and sustainable infrastructure.
+Swansea is building a Net Zero future, targeting clean air, energy-efficient buildings, and sustainable infrastructure.
 Achieving these goals requires **dense, real-time environmental data**, without the cost and maintenance burden of conventional sensor networks.

-This project demonstrates a **battery-free IoT system** where **energy harvested from light (OPV) and heat (TEG) becomes the sensor itself**.
-Nodes remain in **ultra-low-power sleep**, waking **only on demand via the Radio Controlli 868 MHz wake-up module**, transmitting data when it is most valuable.
+This project demonstrates a **battery-free IoT system** where energy harvested from light (OPV) and heat (TEG) becomes the sensor itself.
+Nodes remain in **ultra-low-power sleep**, optionally performing local sensing (e.g., PIR, RTC), but **transmitting data only when explicitly woken by the hub** via the Radio Controli 868 MHz wake-up module.

+**On-demand wake-up offers multiple advantages:**
+- **Reliability:** Only selected nodes transmit at a time, avoiding congestion and collisions that occur with hundreds of nodes transmitting simultaneously.
+- **Security:** Nodes are silent by default, reducing unauthorized transmissions and eavesdropping risks.
+- **Energy efficiency:** Nodes spend almost all their time in ultra-low-power sleep, transmitting only when their data is needed, enabling battery-free operation.

-Each node monitors its energy buffer: **voltage and current fluctuations encode environmental information**, such as room temperature changes, occupancy patterns, or heat loss.
-Advanced **ML/DL models and Bayesian optimisation** on the hub guide **intelligent, on-demand wake-ups**, prioritising nodes that will provide the most informative data.
+Each node monitors its energy buffer: voltage and current fluctuations encode environmental information such as room temperature changes, occupancy patterns, or heat loss.
+Advanced **ML/DL models and Bayesian optimisation** on the hub guide intelligent, on-demand wake-ups, prioritising nodes that will provide the most informative data.

-Imagine a city where **buildings, streets, and public spaces report their own energy use, heat efficiency, and air quality**, all without wires, batteries, or constant maintenance.
-This system is **scalable, sustainable, and intelligent**, offering hyperlocal insights that enable Swansea to make **data-driven Net Zero decisions**—from retrofitting inefficient homes to optimizing public infrastructure.
+Imagine a city where buildings, streets, and public spaces report their own energy use, heat efficiency, and air quality, all without wires, batteries, or constant maintenance.
+This system is scalable, sustainable, and intelligent, offering **hyperlocal insights** that enable Swansea to make **data-driven Net Zero decisions**—from retrofitting inefficient homes to optimizing public infrastructure.

-**In short:** Energy powers the sensor, and **advanced intelligence decides when the sensor communicates**, unlocking smarter, greener, and more responsive urban environments.
+**In short:** Energy powers the sensor, and advanced intelligence decides **when and which nodes communicate**, unlocking smarter, greener, and more reliable urban environments.

 ---

 ## 💪 Why I’m the Right Person to Make This Happen

-I bring a combination of **electronics engineering expertise** and formal training in **Machine Learning and Artificial Intelligence (Professional Certificate, Imperial College London)**.
-This background enables me to design **energy-aware, intelligent IoT systems** that can scale from a single node to hundreds:
+I combine **electronics engineering expertise** with formal training in **Machine Learning and Artificial Intelligence (Professional Certificate, Imperial College London)**, giving me the skills to deliver intelligent, energy-aware IoT systems:

 - Designed and implemented **low-power, energy-harvesting sensor networks**.
-- Applied **ML/DL and Bayesian optimisation** to guide on-demand wake-ups based on uncertainty in environmental measurements.
+- Applied **ML/DL and Bayesian optimisation** to guide **hub-controlled wake-ups**, minimizing transmissions while maximizing information.
-- Experienced with **Radio Controli Wake-Up modules, TEGs, and OPVs**, enabling rapid prototyping of self-powered nodes.
+- Experienced with **Radio Controli Wake-Up modules, TEGs, and OPVs**, enabling rapid prototyping of battery-free nodes.
-- Skilled in **data visualization and HCI**, translating complex environmental signals into actionable insights.
+- Skilled in **HCI and data visualization**, turning environmental signals into actionable insights.
-- Vision for **scaling a single-node POC into a mesh network**, aligned with Swansea’s Net Zero goals.
+- Vision for **scaling from single-node POC to hundreds of nodes**, aligned with Swansea’s Net Zero goals.

 ---

 ## 🌟 How It Works

-1. **Harvesting Energy as a Sensor:**
+1. **Energy Harvesting & Sensing:**
-   - Node collects ambient heat via **TEG** and light via **OPV**.
+   - Node collects ambient heat (TEG) and light (OPV).
-   - Energy flows into a buffer (supercapacitor), whose **voltage and current fluctuations encode environmental conditions**.
+   - Optional environmental sensors (BME680) or local triggers (PIR, RTC) can sample locally.
+   - Energy buffer voltage/current fluctuations can themselves act as **passive sensor signals**.

-2. **On-Demand Wake-Up via Radio Controli:**
+2. **Hub-Controlled Wake-Up & Radio Silence:**
-   - Node stays in **ultra-low-power sleep** to preserve energy.
-   - The **Radio Controli 868 MHz module** listens continuously for wake-up signals.
+   - Nodes remain in **ultra-low-power sleep**, transmitting **only when explicitly woken** via the Radio Controli 868 MHz wake-up signal.
-   - Hub triggers nodes only when data is needed or uncertainty is high.
+   - This ensures **network reliability**, prevents congestion, and maintains **radio silence**.
+   - Only selected nodes transmit, avoiding collisions even in dense deployments.

 3. **Intelligent Node Selection:**
-   - Hub uses **ML/DL models and Bayesian optimisation** to estimate uncertainty in environmental measurements.
+   - Hub uses **ML/DL and Bayesian optimisation** to evaluate uncertainty or information gain across all nodes.
-   - Nodes with the **highest expected information gain** are woken first.
+   - Nodes with **highest expected value** are woken to transmit.
-   - This approach allows hundreds of nodes to operate efficiently without unnecessary transmissions.
+   - This reduces energy use and maximizes the quality of collected data.

 4. **Data Collection & Visualization:**
-   - Hub collects energy-as-sensor readings and optional environmental sensor data.
+   - Hub collects energy-as-sensor readings (and optional environmental data).
-   - Visualized data can reveal **heat inefficiencies, air quality trends, or occupancy patterns**, all while conserving energy.
+   - Data can reveal **heat inefficiencies, air quality trends, or occupancy patterns**, while preserving energy and minimizing transmissions.

 ---